LappleApple/awesome-leading-and-managing/Culture.md

 - [Culture Is the Spec, Process Is the Code](https://medium.com/@richarmstrong/culture-is-the-spec-process-is-the-code-ccb0df70514f) - by Rich Armstrong.
 Takeway: Create every process around your culture.
 Just like your devs need specs in order to know what code to write, your company needs processes in order to implement culture.

 - [Engineering Culture at Airbnb](http://nerds.airbnb.com/engineering-culture-airbnb) - by Mike Curtis.
 Takeaway: Create a culture about helping others and celebrating their successes.

+- [5 Questions That Reveal If a Company Has a Healthy Workplace Culture](http://www.cnbc.com/2017/07/12/5-questions-that-reveal-if-a-company-has-a-healthy-workplace-culture.html) - by Claire Lew.
+Takeaway: A healthy workplace offers uninterrupted time, heated debate, access to the top leadership, reasons to value and be proud of it, and a culture of selflessness.

 - [Five Years, Building a Culture, and Handing It Off](http://laughingmeme.org/2015/08/31/five-years-building-a-culture-and-handing-it-off) - by Kellan Elliott-McCrea.
 Takeaway: Build a culture of learning, generosity and values.